Shaunavon, Saskatchewan: Government services

 Canada facility, the Shaunavon Scheduled Outreach Site.
 It helps residents with services such as pension information, labour standards, disability benefits, veterans affairs, job search assistance, amongst other services.

 Shaunavon Hospital and Care Centre is part of the Cypress Health Region.
 The hospital offers primary health care services with physicians and nurse practitioners.
 The Shaunavon Branch of Regional Library is located at the Grand Coteau Heritage and Cultural Centre.

 Shaunavon is home to three different schools, two elementary schools and one high school.
 Under the Chinook School Division is Shaunavon Public School, which is the town's public elementary school, and Shaunavon High School, which is the town's only high school.
 Shaunavon also has one of the few rural Catholic schools in Saskatchewan, Christ the King School, an elementary school.

 Businesses

 Shaunavon is home to a variety of stores, ranging from grocery to clothing stores.
 The Shaunavon Co-op has been part of the town since 1935 and it offers such services such as a food store, home and agro centre, gas bar and cardlock.
-The town also has a variety of other small businesses, including restaurants, pharmacies, a liquor store, car dealerships, a florist, and a discount store.
+The town also has a variety of other small businesses, including restaurants, pharmacies, a liquor store, banks, hotels, car dealerships, a florist, and a discount store.